zborffs/Prometheus/README.md

 Procedure for Development
 -------------------------
-1. Fix bugs / REMOVE functionality until something works consistently without weird bugs (but maybe just slow)
-2. Capture data related to performance in 4 test suites (1 end game, 2 generic, 1 quiet)
+1. Capture data related to performance in a few test suites
-3. Perform regression test (get baseline performance)
+2. Perform regression test (get baseline performance)
-4. Make a (small) change to the engine
+3. Make a (small) change to the engine
-5. validate that the small change makes a statistically noticeable improvement in performance of at least 1 or 2 test suites
+4. validate that the small change makes a statistically noticeable improvement in performance of the test suite
-6. once we can prove that there is an improvement, perform regression test
+5. once we can prove that there is an improvement, perform regression test
-7. repeat steps 4,5,6 until all features we want to develop are done
+6. repeat steps 3,4,5 until all features we want to develop are done